Last updated on November 9th, 2022 at 05:19 am.

 After living in KCMO for a few years now, I thought it was time to visit the best record stores in Kansas City.
-I have been playing music since I was 10 years old, so like 47 years? and listening to records since then too.
+I have been playing music since I was 10 years old, so like 40+ years, and listening to records since then too.
 I produce and write music and I am an old Hollywood rocker.
-So I feel a strong connection to musicians, record shops and music stores.
-I love em.
+So I feel a strong connection to musicians, record shops, and music stores.
+I love them.

 I went on a search for every Kansas City record store looking for four things; the size of their vinyl collection, their used 80’s and 90’s LPs, to meet the people who worked at the stores, and to review prices and collections of used and new albums.